- Dec 18, 2025

 The organizers:

-This exhibition is organized by Bruce McColl, Director of Curatorial Affairs, in collaboration with Alex Grimley, Modern Art scholar, at the Jules Olitski Foundation.
+This exhibition is organized and curated by Bruce McColl, Director of Curatorial Affairs, with art historian Alex Grimley, PhD, in collaboration with the Jules Olitski Art Foundation.

 Credit: Jules Olitski, Pink Fancy, 1965, acrylic on canvas, 72 × 67 ½ inches.
-Collection of Lauren and Bradley Poster, VT.
+Private collection.
 Photography by Adam Reich. © 2025 Jules Olitski Art Foundation/Licensed by VAGA at Artists Rights Society (ARS), New York.

 The catalog:

 The exhibition is accompanied by an 84-page catalog published by Scala Arts Publishers, Inc., that highlights the ravishing color and monumental scale of Olitski’s sprays.
 Olitski’s historic sprays are complemented by a selection of contemporary paintings by Heather Hutchison, Jane Swavely, Joseph Marioni, and John Zurier, who also explore color, light and space in paintings that foreground perception and sensation.
-The paintings are highlighted and contextualized by two companion essays by the exhibition curators, Bruce McColl, the Currier’s Director of Curatorial Affairs, and Alex Grimley, Modern Art scholar, from the Jules Olitski Foundation.
+The paintings are highlighted and contextualized by two companion essays by the exhibition curators, Bruce McColl, the Currier’s Director of Curatorial Affairs, and art historian Alex Grimley, PhD.
 A detailed timeline of Olitski’s career in the 1960s including rare archival materials from the Jules Olitski Art Foundation’s archives offer a vivid look at this exciting period.
-The catalog includes a foreword and introduction, respectively, by Dr. Jordana Pomeroy, Director of the Currier Museum of Art, and Lauren Olitski Poster, President of the Jules Olitski Foundation.
+The catalog includes a foreword and introduction, respectively, by Dr. Jordana Pomeroy, Director of the Currier Museum of Art, and Lauren Olitski Poster, President of the Jules Olitski Art Foundation.

 Related exhibitions: